Tag: community

 Strong Strand

 As I look around me, I see people within and without the in Christ1 who are leaning on something other than Jesus.
-Within the faith, in particular, the concern is those whose faith appears (for I cannot see their heart) to be more on a particular iteration of the faith (not-so-essential theology), rather than Jesus.
+Within the faith, in particular, the concern is those whose faith appears (for I cannot see their heart) to be more on a particular iteration of the Christian faith (not-so-essential theology), rather than Jesus.
 Even more concerning is when their iteration goes hand-in-hand with a particular political perspective (and this is not only those on the so-called right—or extreme right—of the political spectrum).

-As much as I am trying to elevate Jesus, much of our knowledge about Jesus is written in the Scriptures (i.e., The Bible).
+As much as I am trying to elevate Jesus, much of our about Jesus is written in the (i.e., The Holy Bible).
 That, too, may result in another extreme, though, and that is only looking at the Scriptures in isolation.
 If we (as an individual) are the only reader, contemplators, and interpreters of the Scriptures, we will likely (as history repeatedly shows) get ourselves in trouble.

 Not that reading it together often seems much better, for the record.